 Custom Gray Colors

 There are so many different shades of gray, it is difficult for us to offer a "base gray" color of paint, and have it match your environment.
 As suggested from our supplier, we recommend that you purchase both "White" and "Black" colors, then mix them together to achieve the color of gray you need.
-We understand this presents additional cost for the project and we apologize for the inconvenience, however, if you aren't picky about the shade of gray, feel free to browse our Custom Color Pallet and choose a gray.
+We understand this presents additional cost for the project and we apologize for the inconvenience, however, if you aren't picky about the color of gray you need, feel free to browse our Custom Color Palette and choose a gray.
 (30 gallon minimum on custom gray)